denten-books/plain-text/0-intro.md

 the same in another domain, like creative writing.
 An engineer's use of the words "code" and "poetry" differs from that of a poet's.
 The changing contexts evoke the corresponding shift in operational definitions.
-Consequently, this book is neither a totalizing history of modern computing nor a survey of literary theory.
+Consequently, this book is neither a total history of modern computing nor a survey of literary theory.
 Rather, the argument therein progresses from the action of the alphanumerical keyboard switch, through copper and silicon, to liquid crystal and the floating gate, and on towards the reader and the community.
 It is but one of many possible passes through a cavernous black box.

 The passage from keystroke to pixel gives the book its shape.
 In the chapters to follow, our mobile phones and laptops will come fully into view as metaphor